 “Hey, Becca.
 I know you mentioned you love history and we both like a good caffeine fix.
 There’s a really cool old time coffee shop called Caffe Trieste and it’s got a sick backstory I’d love to tell you about.
 After we grab some coffee we could also walk around North Beach for a bit.
 How would you like to meet me this Saturday at Caffe Trieste around 1 pm, date-style?”

 If you’re new to the city, learning how to date in San Francisco can be incredibly challenging.
-If you’d like individualized help getting dates and finding a fulfilling relationship, head over to my calendar and book a 1-on-1 Skype session with me today.
+If you’d like individualized help getting dates and finding a fulfilling relationship in the Bay Area, head over to my calendar and book a 1-on-1 Skype session with me today.
 During our 50-minute session, we will discuss your dating goals and create an action plan to help you overcome your roadblocks.